Jennifer Pharr Davis

 Jennifer has been named by National Geographic as one of ten Adventurers of the Year - these outstanding individuals were named for their remarkable achievements in exploration, conservation, and adventure sports.
 You can read more about her story and vote for her in the people's choice award here.

-Presentations at Calvin College:Adventures on the Appalachian Trail: True Stories of Lightning Strikes, Stalkers, and World Records
+Presentations at Calvin University:Adventures on the Appalachian Trail: True Stories of Lightning Strikes, Stalkers, and World Records

 Part of the: January Series